gomorpheus/morpheus-docs/release_notes/current.rst

           - Added Debian 9 and 10 Layouts for VMware Clouds to the standard Morpheus Library :superscript:`5.2.9`
           - Added CentOS 8 (7.9, 8.3, 8.4) images for nearly all Cloud types
           - Added Rocky 8 images for VMware, Amazon, Google, Nutanix, OpenStack, DigitalOcean (and more) Cloud types
+          - Added OpenSUSE 15 images for all compatible Clouds
           - Added Windows Server 2016 and 2019 images for Azure and Google Clouds
           - Disabled several deprecated System Instance Types and associated Layouts that are no longer maintained: **Cassandra, Confluence, Devstack, Hadoop, Jboss, Jenkins, Magento, Mongo, Moogsoft, Nexus, Percona, Puppet, RethinkDb, Riak, RiakCs, Stash, Solr, Wordpress, and Zookeeper**.
 NOTE: this only disables the Instance type from the system seeded library and does not affect user created Insatnce Types or Layouts. :superscript:`5.2.9`